 - Title II of the ADA requires that services provided by all local and state government must provide access to people with disabilities.

 - In 2002, Help America Vote Act (HAVA) was passed, and new technologies were developed, however people with disabilities were not consulted much during the development of these new advanced systems.

 - These initial systems are now aging, and new technology is in development which will allow for accessibility not just at the voting machine, but throughout the election process.

 - Technology has now advanced so that accessibility is not just during the act of voting itself.
 Accessibility can be facilitated throughout the process from registration, to check-in to casting the ballot.

-The disability community including their friends and families now represents significantly more than 25% of the electorate.
+The disability community, including friends and families, now represents significantly more than 25% of the electorate.
 People with disabilities represent a vast untapped talent pool ready to join the election workforce.
-Given the rehabilitation funding spent by taxpayers, it is ridiculous not to seek out qualified individuals with disabilities.
-What is needed is the adoption of an Access Ready policy that applies to information technology across the environment.
-The promise of the Americans With Disabilities Act to provide an equal opportunity for individuals with disabilities to participate in and benefit from all aspects of American civic life including elections will be achieved in today’s technologically advanced society only if it is clear to election officials that their information technology systems must be accessible.
+Given the rehabilitation funding spent by taxpayers it is ridiculous not to seek out qualified individuals with disabilities.
+What is needed is the adoption of an Access Ready Policy that applies to information technology across the election environment.
+The promise of the Americans with Disabilities Act to provide an equal opportunity for individuals with disabilities to participate in and benefit from all aspects of American civic life, including elections, will be achieved in today’s technologically advanced society only if it is clear to election officials that their information technology systems must be accessible.

 Our Position on Access Ready Elections and Accessible Voting Systems